 The Prize today is a well recognized and highly respected endeavour.
 To date, in its global edition, the Prize has awarded 31 distinctions to outstanding authors coming from all continents.

-The Prize has won recognition from the International Monetary Fund [IMF], which co-hosted the award ceremony for the 5th edition of the global Ethics in Finance Prize.
+In 2015, the International Monetary Fund [IMF], co-hosted the Award Ceremony for the 5th edition (2014/2015) of the global Ethics & Trust in Finance Prize.
 The Ceremony took place at the IMF headquarters in Washington, USA, at a special event on the 21st September 2015.
-Ms. Christine Lagarde, Managing Director of the International Monetary Fund congratulated the Prize laureates.
-For more information see http://www.obsfin.ch/ethics-in-finance-robin-cosgrove-prize-award-ceremony/
+Ms. Christine Lagarde, Managing Director of the International Monetary Fund, gave a keynote address and congratulated the Prize laureates.

-Since its inception, nearly one thousand individuals have expressed interest in submitting a paper for the Prize from over 80 countries.
+Since its inception, nearly two thousand individuals have expressed interest in submitting a paper for the Prize from over 130 countries.
 Final submissions considered by the global Jury have been in excess of 300.